VinayakJha-1/VinayakJha-1/README.md

 - 🌱 I’m currently learning **Looker, Advanced visualization using Python**

-- 👨‍💻 All of my projects are available at [Portfolio Website](https://sites.google.com/view/vinayak-jha)

 - 📫 How to reach me **vinayakjha90@gmail.com**

 - ⚡ Fun fact **I play ukulele and guitar**